Neutrinos as a new tool to characterise the Milky Way Centre

 The Central Molecular Zone (CMZ) is the inner 200-pc region at the centre of the Milky Way.
 This zone contains the densest clouds in our Galaxy and exhibits unique physical conditions, including high temperatures, highly turbulent motions, and strong magnetic fields~\citep{Henshaw23PPVII}.
-Possibly due to these factors, the star-formation rate in the CMZ is lower than model predictions based on its high gas surface density.
-The CMZ provides a unique opportunity to test and improve the star-formation models, as its relatively close proximity to Earth enables high-precision observations that is not possible for distant galaxies.
-It also allows the detection of weak signals that remain beyond the sensitivity limits for extragalactic sources.
-Among these weak signals are gamma-rays and neutrinos, which are produced when cosmic-rays interact with the gas in molecular clouds.
+Possibly due to these factors, the star-formation rate in the CMZ is lower than the model predictions \citep{Henshaw23PPVII}.
+The proximity of the CMZ to Earth enables high-precision observations that are not possible for distant galaxies, and the CMZ is therefore a unique laboratory to test and improve the star-formation models.
+It also allows the detection of weak signals that remain beyond the sensitivity limits for extragalactic sources, such as the neutrinos produced when cosmic-rays interact with the gas in molecular clouds \citep{Marinelli2017ICRC}.

 In this article, we explore for the first time how neutrinos from the CMZ can offer new insights into the gas distribution by complementing more traditional probes and gamma-ray observations.
 These multi-messenger observations have the potential to characterise the biases and uncertainties of these traditional probes, providing a calibration method to improve the accuracy of gas distribution measurements in distant galaxies.